 It is possible to move from full-time to part-time study and vice-versa to accommodate any external factors such as financial constraints or domestic commitments.
 Many of our students make use of this flexibility and this may impact on the overall duration of their study period.

-Duration for this course is one academic year full time, and two academic years part.
+Duration of the course is one academic years full-time or two academic years part-time.
 Enrolment is in September or January.
-Students starting their course in January will complete in 1 year + 1 semester (no part-time option is offered for January starts).
+Students starting their course in January will complete in 1 annual year (no part-time option is offered for January starts).